parthenocissus/krcdnc/content/projects/foreign-affairs.md

       caption: "Foreign Affair's Interface, 2013"
 lead: "Interactive data visualization that shows all travel expenses Serbian Minister of Foreign Affairs made during his tenure before 2013.
 It was a collaborative open data project between the Uzrok Design Studio and the <a href='https://birn.eu.com/' target='_blank'>BIRN</a> Investigative Journalism Team in Belgrade."

 Uzrok Studio was an interaction and information design and film production studio founded and led by Srđan Keča, Bojan Franzee Brankov, Luka Knežević-Strika, Jovan Vesić, and me.

-One of our projects was <span class='italic-style'>Foreign Affairs</span>, an interactive Web visualization of minister's travel expenses.
+One of our first projects was <span class='italic-style'>Foreign Affairs</span>, an interactive Web visualization of minister's travel expenses.
 The visualization was based on a data set provided by the <a href='https://birn.eu.com/' target='_blank'>BIRN</a> Investigative Journalism Team in Belgrade.

 When published on BIRN's portal <span class='italic-style'>Javno</span> in 2013, the visualization created a significant viral effect.